laro/Cilia/README.md

     - `cilia::lapack`, `cilia::geometry`
     - Helps to differentiate between classes and namespaces.

 Acronyms of at most two letters stay fully upper-case inside names, e.g. `userID`, `IOStream`.
-Longer abbreviations follow normal camel-case segments, e.g. 'HttpRequest', 'XmlWriter'.
+Longer abbreviations follow normal camel-case segments, e.g. `HttpRequest`, `XmlWriter`.

 ## No Trailing Semicolons

 For better readability.
 When we are at it, after a quick look at Python, Kotlin, Swift, JavaScript, Julia.
 - Typically a statement or expression ends with the end of a line.